ACESLabUCSD/TinyGarbleCircuitSynthesis/Benchmarks/README.md

 # Benchmarks
 This directory contains implementations of benchmark functions 2-party GC.

-For multi-party benhmarks visit [here](https://github.com/sadeghriazi/mpc-circuits).
+For multi-party benchmarks visit [here](https://github.com/sadeghriazi/mpc-circuits).

 ## Compile a benchmark
 Go inside `benchmark`, where benchmark is the name of the function